Frequently Asked Questions

 Hotel information is available on the festival website http://www.festivalofhomiletics.com/hotels.aspx.

 Connections Housing is handling all of our hotel courtesy blocks.
 They have compiled a list of the area hotels with courtesy blocks, or discounted rates.
 The hotels offer a variety of prices and amenities.
 Many of the hotels are within walking distance to the venues.
 More distant locations are along a bus route or Metro line.
 The rooms has been reserved at a special rate and will be filled on a first-come, first-served basis.
 After the allocated rooms have been filled, reservations may be made at the regular room rate if space is available.
+This is by no means an exhaustive list of the hotels available to participants, utilize all resources when looking for a hotel to fit your budget or expectations.

 I am an overseas participant and need a letter of invitation before I can receive my visa.
 What is the procedure?
 The Festival of Homiletics is happy to provide an invitation letter to accompany your visa application after full payment is received.
 We recommend that as soon as you register and pay the full registration fee, contact firstname.lastname@example.org with your request.
 You will receive a PDF printable file on Festival of Homiletics letterhead via an email attachment.
 The Festival of Homiletics will not supply an invitation letter to unpaid or unregistered participants, and FoH reserves the right to refuse to provide invitation letters for attendees.
 Please note that FoH does not give any further support to the visa application process.
 Kindly note that this invitation does not, in any way financially commit either the Festival of Homiletics for the expenses you incur for travels, lodging, and food.
 All conference participants are expected to take full financial responsibility for their stay in Washington, D.C.
 Obtaining a visa remains the sole responsibility of the participant.
 Regular cancellation deadlines apply, regardless of whether your visa was granted or not.